Kent State Golden Flashes women's golf

 The Kent State Golden Flashes women's golf team is an intercollegiate sport at Kent State University in Kent, Ohio, United States.
 The program was established in 1998 and competes in the National Collegiate Athletic Association at the Division I level as a member of the Mid-American Conference (MAC).
-Through the 2021–22 season, the Flashes have won 23 conference titles, all consecutively.
-Kent State is the only school to win the Mid-American Conference Women's Golf Championships, and has had team members win individual medalist honors in 18 of those years.
-The 23 consecutive MAC titles are a conference record for consecutive titles in any sport.
-In addition to their conference titles, Kent State has made 20 consecutive appearances in the NCAA Division I Women's Golf Championships, winning one regional title, advancing to the championship round seven times, and to the final match play round twice.
+Through the 2022–23 season, the Flashes have won 25 conference titles, all consecutively.
+Kent State is the only school to win the Mid-American Conference Women's Golf Championships, and has had team members win individual medalist honors in 20 of those years.
+The 25 consecutive MAC titles are a conference record for consecutive titles in any sport.
+In addition to their conference titles, Kent State has made 24 consecutive appearances in the regional round of the NCAA Division I Women's Golf Championships, winning one regional title, advancing to the championship round eight times, and to the final match play round twice.
 The program's highest national finish is a tie for 5th in 2017 and 2018.

 Windmill Lakes Golf Club in Ravenna serves as the program's home course and occasionally hosts matches.
 The main practice facility is the Page and Ferrara Golf Training and Learning Center, a 10000 sqft building located in Franklin Township, which the team shares with the men's golf team.
 The facility includes a 350 yard outdoor practice range, outdoor practice tees, and outdoor short-game practice areas as well as an indoor putting and chipping area, a video analysis room, and a Science and Motion Putt lab.
 In addition, the rear of the facility features heated stalls which allow team members to access the driving range year-round.

 The Flashes' head coach is Casey VanDamme, who was hired in August 2021.
 VanDamme came from South Dakota State University, where he had previously served as the head coach for both the men's and women's golf programs.
 He is the Flashes' fourth head coach, succeeding Lisa Strom, who left in July 2021 to take the head coaching job at Ohio State.
 Strom was hired at KSU in July 2019 as the program's third head coach and replaced Greg Robertson, who left for Oklahoma State following the 2018–19 season.
 Prior to Robertson, the team was coached by Mike Morrow from its inception until 2013, then by men's golf coach Herb Page on an interim basis for the remainder of the 2012–13 season.